selivan/https-ssl-cert-check-zabbix/README.md

 * `1|0`  for validity check: 1 - valid, 0 - invalid, expired or unavailable
 * `N`  number of days left for expiration check.
 Zero or negative value means certificate is expired
-* `-65535`  site was unavailable for expiration check or incorrect script parameters
+* `-65535`  site was unavailable for check timeout or incorrect script parameters

 Exit code is always 0, otherwise zabbix agent fails to get item value and triggers would not work.